UTNuclearRoboticsPublic/assembly_glovebox_dataset/README.md

 Obtain tensorboard data in charts and tables using `tb_to_csv.ipynb`.
 Make sure the paths to the versions you want to use under `/lightning_logs` are updated correctly.
 The ones used for test results by the authors are updated.

 After running the above, all images should be saved in `/data/images` and all labels in `/data/Labels`.
 These can also be done by just copying in the files from the uploaded dataset, skipping the video and Label Studio raw steps.
+- The images directory should have an id, ood, and replaced_green_screen folder for each participant
+- each participant in the Labels folder should have a By_1 and By_2 folder that each have a id and ood folder, respectively

 ## Other